runtimeverification/michelson-semantics/USER_GUIDE.md

 -   test `operation` and `big_map` emitting instructions, which is difficult to achieve normally because we cannot `COMPARE` such values;

--   verify correctness of _concrete and symbolic_ Michelson programs, i.e.,
+-   verify correctness of _concrete and symbolic_ Michelson programs.
-    even Michelson programs with unknown values can be proved correct for all possible, valid choices of unknowns (if this is still unclear, see the example symbolic test below).
+    That is, while traditional testing allows checking pairs of input and output values, K-Michelson allows testing over classes of inputs (such as all integers).
+    This is explained in greater detail in the [symbolic test below.](#test-formats)

 A secondary purpose of K-Michelson is to provide a formal, executable, and human-readable semantics of the Michelson blockchain programming language